 The Surgical Clinic offers comprehensive thyroid treatment for conditions including hyperthyroidism, hypothyroidism, and thyroid cancer.
 For instance, we provide thyroid biopsies, testing, surgical and nonsurgical procedures to help diagnose and find the best treatment plan for you.
 You can visit us at one of our local offices in Davidson County and the Greater Nashville Area.

-This January, we urge you to help us raise awareness and take part in the fight to treat undiagnosed thyroid conditions.
+This January, we urge you to help us raise awareness and take part in the fight to treat undiagnosed thyroid conditions and even other forms of cancer.
 If you have any concerns or questions about thyroid issues, talk to an experienced endocrinologist.
 Here at The Surgical Clinic, our providers have years of experience and are happy to visit with you about your concerns.
 Our surgeons will help you find the best path of treatment for you.

 Visit a Surgical Clinic location near you to get started on your path to recovery.
 We have many locations throughout the Greater Nashville Area.
 Book an appointment here on our website or call an office near you.